lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

   - `*` will listen to every event
   - `after-call.lambda.*` (or `after-call.lambda`) will listen to all `after-call` type events for lambda and intercept all methods.

-The `botocore` documentation isn't very clear on how these events work, but after some digging I managed to find the slides of a very interesting talk by [Kyle Knapp](https://twitter.com/thekyleknapp) called [Deep Dive on AWS SDK for Python (Boto3)](https://pages.awscloud.com/rs/112-TZM-766/images/B-4.pdf).
-This one was a real life saver for me to understand how all of this works!
+The `botocore` documentation isn't very clear on how these events work, but after some digging, I managed to find the slides of a very interesting talk by [Kyle Knapp](https://twitter.com/thekyleknapp) called [Deep Dive on AWS SDK for Python (Boto3)](https://pages.awscloud.com/rs/112-TZM-766/images/B-4.pdf).
+This one was a real lifesaver for me to understand how all of this works!
+Thank you, Kyle!

 ## A `boto3` event handler for gzipping requests

-At this point, we know enough to understand how we can add the gzip behaviour to our CloudWatch `PutMetricData` requests.
+At this point, we know enough to understand how we can add the gzip behavior to our CloudWatch `PutMetricData` requests.

 Let's update our test example and add a custom event listener: